CEED/Laghos/rom/scripts/GREEDY.md

-To use the greedy algorithm obtained from algorithm 2 of Choi et. al's paper "Gradient-based constrained optimization using a database of linear reduced-order models": https://arxiv.org/abs/1506.07849 to build a ROM database with Laghos, use one of the following commands.
+The greedy algorithm is obtained from algorithm 2 of Choi et. al's paper "Gradient-based constrained optimization using a database of linear reduced-order models": https://arxiv.org/abs/1506.07849.
+To build an accurate ROM database for a finite simulation parameter space with Laghos, use one of the following commands.

-Hyperreduction is not supported!
+Hyperreduction is currently not supported!

 To run locally without using srun: